 Oh yeah, and I have one bitcoin… because FOMO.

-6. I am still optimising my longer-term investment strategy by diversifying what I buy.
+6. I am still optimizing my longer-term investment strategy by diversifying what I buy.
 Do you have a particular investment strategy or are you winging like most of us?

-My investment strategy mostly involves around keeping good friends that know what they’re doing.
+My investment strategy mostly involves keeping good friends that know what they’re doing.

 I’d be a fool to believe that I know stocks better than a broker.

 Or I know real estate better than a flipper or agent.

 So, I’ve been fortunate enough to meet and also seek out people who are good at these things.

 I went to Jr high and used to be on the wrestling team with the guys who started “Flip that House“.
 That was sheer luck.